jayyovs/master/sql_style_guide.md

-# sql Style Guide
+# SQL Style Guide

 ## *Introduction*

-Writing sql code to materialize dbt data models is an ongoing, collaborative process.
+Writing SQL code to materialize dbt data models is an ongoing, collaborative process.
 Adhering to a style guide leads to:

-- sql code that is easy to read and maintain
+- SQL code that is easy to read and maintain
 - A more efficient code review and QA process
 - Clear patterns in the codebase, promoting adherence to DRY (Don’t Repeat Yourself) principles